David Lewis (Canadian politician): Trying to create an organization

 David Lewis was the party's "heavy", which did not help his popularity among CCF members, but after witnessing what he considered to be the European left's self-destruction in the 1930s, he was quick to end self-immolating tactics or policies.
 He would tolerate some criticism of the party by its members, but when he believed that it rose to self-mutilation, he suppressed it ruthlessly.
 This was most apparent when Lewis attacked and discredited Frank Underhill and his handling of Woodsworth House.
 (Note: Woodsworth House was both a building and political think-tank, the home of the Ontario CCF (the party that was involved in the Province of Ontario's politics).
 It was created by a financial foundation that was independent of the Ontario CCF.
 It took its name from the first CCF leader.
-The house was inaugurated in January 1947, at 565 Jarvis Street, in Toronto.
+The house was inaugurated in January 1947, at 565 Jarvis Street in Toronto.
 It ran into financial difficulties in the late 1940s, due to the educational programme that Underhill was responsible for.
-He allowed the expenses for publishing papers and other materials to exceed the budget, and his only solution was to sell Woodsworth House to pay the debt off.
+He allowed the expenses for publishing papers and other materials to exceed the budget, and his only solution was to sell Woodsworth House to pay off the debt.
 Also of note, Frank Underhill was one of the founders of the League of Social Reconstruction, and one of the people who drafted the CCF's Regina Manifesto in 1933.
-He was a prominent University of Toronto professor and until the Woodsworth House event, held in the same esteem as Lewis, by party members.)
+He was a prominent University of Toronto professor and, until the Woodsworth House event, held in as high esteem as Lewis by party members.)
 Early in Lewis's career, Underhill was one of his mentors; this did not matter when Woodsworth House was stricken with financial difficulties in the late 1940s.
 Lewis was quick to blame and then discharged Underhill and the rest of the Woodsworth executive of their responsibilities.
 It was an unfortunate event that cost the CCF in the academic and intelligentsia world.
-To sum up Lewis's reign, discipline and solidarity were paramount.
+To sum up Lewis's reign, discipline, and solidarity were paramount.
 There had to be limited to discussion and tolerance of dissenting views.